Lindsaykerr1994/Appointment-Planner/README.md

 If you wish to clone this respository:
 * Follow the respository link above to the GitHub Dashboard, and click "Clone or Download.
 * Use the "Clipboard Icon" to copy the URL and paste in the directory of your chosen Integrated Development Environment.

+# Credits

+I wanted to thank anyone who supported me during this project:
+My brother and my mentor, both for their sage advice.
+My friends for participating in manual tests of the web page.
+To CodeInstitute for their lessons and material in preparing me.
+And most noticably, my girlfriend, who I almost drove insane with my moaning about broken code.